eddwebster/football_analytics/README.md

 *    Opta [#mcfcanalytics](https://twitter.com/search?q=%23mcfcanalytics) dashboards and analysis [[link](https://public.tableau.com/views/EddWebsterOptaMCFCAnalyticsPL1112AnalysisandDashboards/OptaPlayerDemographicsDashboard?:language=es&:display_count=y&:origin=viz_share_link)].

 ## :floppy_disk: Data Sources

-### Data sources used in this repository
+list of all data sources used in this repository.
 Due to the 100mb file size limitation in GitHub, all engineered datasets prepared in this repository have been exported and made publicly available to view and download in Google Drive.
 Please see the following [[link](https://drive.google.com/drive/folders/1r2Rf3CPsKnxyxtmDRIHQ2eoW5WwCzBa0?usp=sharing)].
 However, all code in this repository should enable you to scrape, parse, and engineer the datasets to the format in which I have analysed and visualised the data in this repo.

 Data sources featured in this repository include:
 *    [DAVIES](https://samgoldberg1882.shinyapps.io/ShinyAlph/) estimated player evaluation data by [Sam Goldberg](https://twitter.com/SamGoldberg1882) and Mike Imburgio for [American Soccer Analysis](https://www.americansocceranalysis.com/);